Comparing Mastech Digital (MHH) & Its Rivals

 |2.38

-As a group, “Management consulting services” companies have a potential upside of 30.87%.
-Given Mastech Digital’s competitors higher possible upside, analysts clearly believe Mastech Digital has less favorable growth aspects than its competitors.
+As a group, “Management consulting services” companies have a potential upside of 30.39%.
+Given Mastech Digital’s rivals higher probable upside, analysts plainly believe Mastech Digital has less favorable growth aspects than its rivals.

 Mastech Digital, Inc. provides digital transformation IT services to large, medium-sized, and small companies in the United States.
 It operates through two segments, Data and Analytics Services, and IT Staffing Services.
 The company offers data management and analytics services, including project-based consulting services in the areas of master data management, enterprise data integration, big data and analytics, and digital transformation by using onsite and offshore resources.
 It also provides a range of IT staffing services in the areas of data management and analytics, cloud, mobility, social, automation, business intelligence/data warehousing, web services, enterprise resource planning and customer resource management, and e-business solutions.
 In addition, the company offers digital transformation services through Salesforce.com and digital learning methods.
 It provides its services across various industry verticals, including financial services, government, healthcare, manufacturing, retail, technology, telecommunications, and transportation.
 The company was formerly known as Mastech Holdings, Inc. and changed its name to Mastech Digital, Inc. in September 2016.
 Mastech Digital, Inc. was founded in 1986 and is headquartered in Pittsburgh, Pennsylvania.